 - Heat the oil in a large pan over medium heat.
-Add the peppercorns, cloves, bay leaves, cinnamon stick and cardamom pods.
+Add the peppercorns, cloves, bay leaves, cassia, and cardamom pods.
 Fry, stirring continually, for 30 seconds, until the spices swell.

-- Add the lamb, ground cumin and coriander and the Kashmiri chilli powder.
+- Increase the heat to medium.
+Add the lamb, ground cumin and coriander and the Kashmiri chilli powder.
 Mix well and fry for three minutes, stirring frequently, until lamb colours.

 - Reduce the heat to low, and add the yoghurt one tablespoon at a time, mixing well before adding the next tablespoon.

-- Bring the pan to a gentle simmer, cover and cook the lamb for two hours, or until tender.
+- Bring the pan to a gentle simmer, cover, and cook the lamb for two and half hours, or until tender.
 Stir occasionally.
-You may need to add a little water as the lamb cooks, but it is important to keep the sauce dry and clinging.
+You will need to add water as the lamb cooks, but it is important not to make the gravy too watery.

 for the saag